Your cart is empty

 2.

-Add the oats, chia seeds, yogurt, milk, maple syrup & cinnamon to the jar/bowl.
+Add the oats, chia seeds, yogurt, milk, maple syrup & cinnamon to a jar/bowl.
 Mix & leave overnight.

 20 g Whole oats